JetBrains/amper/anton.makeev/QUESTIONS.md

     multi-step)
   - Problematic case: a JVM-only  *.jar library )
     - idea (from Max): such reusable library can be 'instantiated' into jar when we build the main JVM module

+- How to define a universal target with have platform-specific for only one platform, and universal implementation for all others?
+  That is, how to declare 'default' actuals?

 - Can a library also have different packaging type (klib, jar) and dependency mechanism could in future be extended to support such dependencies directly?